vaimalaviya1233/ScreenMirrorFix/README.md

 To force stop please move arrow to any top or bottom right or left cornors

 # To Run Again
-it will ask you if it was sucessful to making zoom issue gone if in case it haven't gone please press retry to run again
+it will prompt you after it finishes running if it was sucessful to making zoom issue gone if in case it haven't gone please press retry to run again

 #issues
 It will run without any issue if you encounter issue please report it